directus-labs/guest-authoring/next-auth-with-directus/index.md

 #### Creating the Login UI

-With the login function ready, let's create the page that will call the login API to authenticate a user:
+With the login API ready, let's create the page that will call the login API to authenticate a user:
-In the `app` folder, create a new folder called `login`, inside of this folder, create two new files `form.tsx` and `page.tsx`.
+In the `app` folder, create a new folder called `login`; inside of this folder, create two new files, `form.tsx` and `page.tsx`.

-The `form.tsx` will contain the login form, and the `page.tsx` will server as the page that will be rendered on the browser.
+The `form.tsx` will contain the login form and the `page.tsx` will serve as the page rendered on the browser.
 Add the following content to `form.tsx`:

 `app/login/form.tsx`